tonethar/IGME-230-GDD-Master/exercises/week-5/stylish-nav.md

 ## Submission
-Zip all the files from this exercise, clearly named and organized, and post to the myCourses dropbox by the due date.
+Zip all the files from this exercise, clearly named and organized, into a single zip file and post it to the myCourses dropbox by the due date.